Imistrz21/Easier-explorer/README.md

-# LightExplorer
+# Easier-Explorer

-LightExplorer is a lightweight, command-line based file explorer for Windows, written entirely in batch script.
+Easier-Explorer is a lightweight, command-line based file explorer for Windows, written entirely in batch script.
 It provides users with a familiar interface similar to Windows Explorer, allowing for easy navigation, file management, and interaction with the file system directly from the command line.

 ## Features
 - Simple and intuitive command-line interface.